Zinheere/zPrint/README.md

 - Copy, remove, or replace associated G-code directly from the Edit dialog without leaving the app.
 - The gallery shows determinate progress overlays during heavy operations so the window stays responsive.

+## Release Notes

+### 0.4.0 (2025-11-04)

+- Tuned the VisPy-powered 3D viewer for smooth orbit, pan, and zoom across large STL and 3MF models, including graceful fallbacks when meshes fail to process.
+- Expanded the Edit Model dialog with a Regenerate Preview button, richer metadata validation, and one-click G-code management (add, remove, copy, delete).
+- Added a first-launch welcome prompt to guide storage location selection and default theme setup.
+- Added determinate progress overlays around gallery refreshes and preview generation so the window stays responsive during heavy work.
+- Persisted theme selection and default storage mode immediately and enlarged the default main window to 1280×900 for better first-run ergonomics.
+- Hardened 3MF preview generation and packaging by bundling SciPy, networkx, and lxml along with the VisPy runtime, ensuring the standalone build and installer ship all viewer dependencies.

 ## Building